-- For drawer units, look for those that ride on ball-bearing glides.
+- Look for drawer units that ride on ball-bearing glides.

-- Choose cabinets made from materials of different strengths, including aluminum, plastic, steel and more.
-If you frequently use your storage units and are often in and out of your garage, you may want cabinets with higher durability.
+- Tool chest materials include aluminum, steel, plastic and more.
+If you frequently use your storage units and are often in and out of your garage, you may want items with high durability.

 Workbenches can provide a surface and storage space that’s particularly helpful for DIY projects.

 - Some workbench designs include adjustable legs so you can sit or stand while working.

 - Most units have open space beneath the work surface for placing tool chests or storage cabinets.

 - Workbenches are frequently placed against pegboard to keep tools in close reach.

 Wall hooks are particularly helpful for hanging bicycles, other sports gear and awkwardly shaped items like weed trimmers off the ground, making use of wall space and freeing up the floor.